hyperware-ai/hyperprocess-macro/README.md

 Method: POST
 Body received:
 {
-  "createuser": "john_doe"
+  "createuser": "john_doe"  // ❌ Wrong case!
+Should be "CreateUser"
 }

 Debugging tips:
-- Check that your request body matches one of the expected handler parameter types
+- Handler names are converted to CamelCase: create_user → CreateUser
+- JSON keys are case-sensitive: use exact CamelCase handler names
-- For handlers with parameters, the JSON should be in format {"HandlerName": parameter_value}
+- For handlers with parameters, use format {"HandlerName": parameter_value}
-- For parameter-less handlers, use get_path() and get_http_method() inside handlers to access request context
+- For parameter-less handlers, use get_path() and get_http_method() for routing
 ```

 ### Compile-Time Validation